On sensitivity in bipartite Cayley graphs: The absence of cubes

 The result follows from both inequalities. \end{proof}

-The Levi graphs of projective planes from Corollary~\ref{cor:pp} are $(2(q^2+2+1),q+1,\sqrt{q})$ graphs.
-Hence, by Lemma~\ref{lem:min}, we deduce that $L_q$ is not a minimal Cayley graphs for $q > 5$.
+The Levi graphs of projective planes from Corollary~\ref{cor:pp} are Kronecker double covers of $(q^2+2+1,q+1,\sqrt{q})$ graphs.
+Hence, by Lemma~\ref{lem:min}, we deduce that $L_q$ is not a minimal Cayley graph for $q > 5$.
 So Levi graphs are not minimal Cayley graphs whenever $\sigma > 3$.
 Similarly, one can see that the graphs $Y^{p,q}$ in Corollary \ref{cor:Ramanujan} with $p > 5$ cannot provide minimal Cayley graphs.
-Since the sensitivity of a $d$-regular bipartite graph is upper bounded by $d-1$, we have that this construction does not yield minimal Cayley graphs with $\sigma > 4$.
+Since the sensitivity of a $d$-regular bipartite graph is upper bounded by $d-1$, we have that this construction does not yield minimal Cayley graphs with $\sigma >5$.

 So while Corollaries~\ref{cor:pp} and~\ref{cor:Ramanujan} give rise to families of Cayley graphs of $\kappa \equiv 1$ and unbounded $\sigma$, one might still believe that minimal Cayley graphs could satisfy Huang's lower bound with tightness.
 However, the M\"obius-Kantor graph $G(8,3)$ is bipartite and the Cayley graph $\Cay(P_1,\{X,Y,Z\})$, where and $P_1=\{\pm I,\pm iI,\pm X,\pm iX, \pm Y, \pm iY, \pm Z, \pm iZ\}<SU(2)$ is the \emph{(first) Pauli group}, see the left part of Figure~\ref{fig:Mobius}.
 This group can also be described as central product of $\mathbb{Z}_4$ with $D_4$.
 While $G(8,3)$ has girth $6$ one can check that $\sigma(G(8,3))=2>1=\lceil\sqrt{\kappa(G(8,3))}\rceil$.